awslabs/tamper-proof-quality-data-using-amazon-qldb/README.md

+## Deprecation Notice
+This AWS Solution has been archived and is no longer maintained by AWS.
+To discover other solutions, please visit the [AWS Solutions Library](https://aws.amazon.com/solutions/).

 # Tamper Proof Quality Data Using Amazon QLDB
 The Tamper Proof Quality Data Using Amazon QLDB is a solution that demonstrates how to inhibit customers from tampering with important data such as product quality data in manufuctuaring companies leveraging blockchain technology.